telerik/teststudio-docs/docs/troubleshooting-guide/load-testing-problems-tg/resolving-server-load-mismatch-telerik-load-tests.md

 > __Note!__
 > <br>
 > All images listed in the article are for illustrative purposes and do not reflect any real life scenario.
-The adjustments to perform are specific for the captured traffic in each user profile.
+The required __adjustments are unique to the specific captured traffic__ in each user profile and need to be carefully determined!

 ### Adjusting the User Profile